 - You discover that there are thousands upon thousands of pumpkin pie recipes out there, and the top results are from reputable, recipe sites

-- You realize you can give your Hub a better chance by using more specific, descriptive keywords like "Vegan Chocolate Pumpkin Pie Recipe," "Vintage Pumpkin Pie Recipe," or "Dairy-Free Pumpkin Pie Recipe."
+- You realize you can give your article a better chance by using more specific, descriptive keywords like "Vegan Chocolate Pumpkin Pie Recipe," "Vintage Pumpkin Pie Recipe," or "Dairy-Free Pumpkin Pie Recipe."

 To Reiterate Because It's SO Important: To Succeed Online, You Must Demonstrate Genuine Interest and Passion

-As we discuss in our Learning Center Hub about succeeding in online content creation, one of the biggest factors determining the long-term success of a Hub (that has a search-friendly title and can beat the present competition) is the author's genuine interest or expertise in the subject.
+As we discuss in our Learning Center tutorial about succeeding in online content creation, one of the biggest factors determining the long-term success of an article (that has a search-friendly title and can beat the present competition) is the author's genuine interest or expertise in the subject.

-Before deciding to create a Hub, even a Hub with a short, descriptive title that has low competition in terms of existing search results, ask yourself:
+Before deciding to write an article, even one with a short, descriptive title that has low competition in terms of existing search results, ask yourself: